ioccc-src/winner/bugs.md

 ### Information: [1992/adrian/index.html](1992/adrian/index.html)

 The author stated that if the file cannot be opened then it will print a system error but this is not the case unless it's showing a fault.
-However this was instead fixed by Cody as part of another problem that was detected so that the program just exits 1 if the file cannot be opened.
+This was fixed as part of another problem that was detected.

 Also, if _some_ of the programs are not given an arg they will very likely crash or do something funny.
 For instance `adsleep` and `adbasename`.
 This is very